 TCSOS has engaged in practices that have strengthened and expanded our Foster Youth services at the county level.
 The Foster Youth Coordinator continued to meet with Foster Youth Liaisons, providing training in Foster Focus and support for Foster Youth throughout the county.
-The TLC Coordinator provided training in trauma-informed practices to TCSOS Staff and 6 other LEAs in Tuolumne County in 2021/22.

-A new CTE Law Enforcement class was developed and has been offered throughout the 2021/22 school year to students at TLC and GREC.
+A new CTE Law Enforcement class was developed in 2021-22 and has continued to be offered in the 2022-23 school year to students at TLC and GREC.